 Characteristics of 'effectiveness' Evidence of achievement Yes or No Areas for development.
 Internal audit work is planned Planned internal audit work is based on risk assessment and designed to meet the council's needs.
 Yes 2.
 Understanding the whole organization, its needs and objectives The annual audit plan demonstrates how audit work will provide assurance for the council's Annual Governance Statement.
 Yes 3.
 Be seen as a catalyst for change Internal audit supports the Council's work in delivering improved services to the community.
 Yes 4.
 Add value and assist the organization in achieving its objectives The council makes positive responses to internal audit's recommendations and follows up with action where this is called for.
-Yes Characteristics of 'effectiveness' Evidence of achievement Yes or No Areas for development.
+Yes 5.
+Be forward looking (a) In formulating the annual audit plan, national agenda changes are considered (b) Internal audit maintains awareness Yes